 American Urogynecologic Society’s Position on the Recall/Ban

 AUGS opposes a recall or restrictions on the use of pelvic mesh as a surgical option.
-AUGS’ Position Statement argues that a complete ban on mesh was not the intent of the FDA’s Safety Communication.
-AUGS states that the decision to use surgical mesh should be left to the doctor and patient and a ban on the use of mesh may prohibit some patients from getting the most appropriate treatment for their situation.
+AUGS’ Position Statement argues that a complete ban on the mesh was not the intent of the FDA’s Safety Communication.
+AUGS states that the decision to use surgical mesh should be left to the doctor and patient, and a ban on the use of mesh may prohibit some patients from getting the most appropriate treatment for their situation.
 Particularly, there are some patients, such as those with recurrent anterior compartment prolapse, where transvaginal mesh surgery is the best option.
 Because the FDA did not recall surgical mesh, AUGS feels that banning mesh will prohibit the surgical studies mandated by the FDA.
 The FDA mandated that manufacturers of currently approved devices enroll patients into post-market research studies about the efficacy and safety of these procedures.

 In addition, AUGS states that the FDA did not include mesh slings for SUI in the 2011 FDA warning.
 AUGS’ Position Statement argues that: “Full-length midurethral slings, both retropubic and transobturator, have been extensively studied, are safe and effective relative to other treatment options and remain the leading treatment option and current gold standard of care for stress incontinence surgery.”

 The fear here is clear.
-A ban on mesh, according to AUGS, would have a chilling effect on research in this area and would severely limit the advancement of science and future innovations that could significantly help women develop technologies that actually do work.
+A ban on the mesh, according to AUGS, would have a chilling effect on research in this area and would severely limit the advancement of science and future innovations that could significantly help women develop technologies that actually work.
 AUGS is saying to give doctors and patients a choice and don’t pull options off the table.

 Reluctantly, this makes sense to me.
-While I think that these products are not safe, we have to recognize that there are some women that have absolutely no other options.
+While I think these products are not safe, we have to recognize that there are some women that have absolutely no other options.
 Some of these products should be made available to them with appropriate warnings and an honest assessment of the risks involved and that the product should only be used if there is no other possible choice.
-When possible, mesh should be surgically placed abdominally rather than vaginally to lessen the risks of complication.
+When possible, the mesh should be surgically placed abdominally rather than vaginally to lessen the risks of complication.

 Hiring a Lawyer for Your Vaginal Mesh Claim

 Our firm is committed to protecting the rights of women injured by unsafe vaginal mesh products.
 Along with other plaintiffs’ lawyers around the country, we believe these companies should be held accountable.
-If you believe you have a potential claim, call 800-553-8082, or get a free on-line consultation.
+If you believe you have a potential claim, call 800-553-8082, or get a free online consultation.